h1ddengames/devopsqa/QA/QA-Automation-Mindmap/Core-Java.md

     - Using simple things to represent complexity.
         - Example: knowing how to turn a TV on but not knowing how a TV is able to turn on.
         - Example: a car is viewed as a car not as the individual components that make up the car.

+    - Why should we use Abstract classes?
+      - There is no requirement that an abstract class MUST be used.
+      - Abstract classes allow developers to tell themselves and other developers that any class marked as abstract is NOT COMPLETE.
+        - This means that when the developer or anyone else uses the class they get a compiler warning that the class needs to have it's methods implemented.

     - Requirements:
         - For a class to be abstract, it must be declared with the abstract keyword